krumIO/pwa-starter-kit/README.md

 - easy deployment to prpl-server or static hosting
 - unit and integrating testing starting points
 - documentation about other advanced patterns.

+In addition to the standard features, this uses pika-web to load packages into a `/web_modules` folder for convenient and fast web module imports.
+This folder will be created when `npm install` is run.

+For more information on @pika/web, head over to the [@pika/web GitHub repository](https://github.com/pikapkg/web)

 ### 📖 Head over to the [documentation site](https://pwa-starter-kit.polymer-project.org/) for more details or check out [how to get started](https://pwa-starter-kit.polymer-project.org/setup)!